 The reaction was mixed.
-Some were elated to have the opportunity to revisit Lordran with a rekindled (pun intended) multiplayer scene, some were not exactly happy with the seemingly minimal changes in a full-priced release, and some let their desire for a Demon’s Souls remaster overshadow this one.
+Some were happy to have the opportunity to revisit Lordran with a rekindled (pun intended) multiplayer scene.
+Some were not satisfied with the seemingly minimal changes for a full-priced release.
+Some, instead, let their desire for a Demon’s Souls remaster overshadow this one.

-So, what exactly was changed in the remastered version and, most importantly, is it worth the hefty price tag?
+So, what exactly changed in the remastered version.
+And, most importantly, is it worth the price tag?

 The first and most significant change when it comes to the graphics is the enhanced resolution and framerate on all platforms.

-The original game ran at 720p and at 30 FPS on consoles, and the poorly-optimized PC port also locked the game at this resolution and imposed the same framerate cap, with PC gamers having to resort to mods in order to make the game perform better.
+The original game ran at 720p and 30 FPS on consoles, and the poorly-optimized PC port also locked the game at this resolution, imposing the same framerate cap, with PC gamers having to resort to mods to make the game perform better.

-Here are the Dark Souls Remastered resolution and framerate targets on all platforms:
+Here are Dark Souls Remastered resolution and framerate targets on all platforms:

-Console releases of the original Dark Souls on the PlayStation 3 and the Xbox 360 were plagued by performance issues, while an entirely different legion of problems befell the PC version due to the developers’ inexperience with PC ports.
+Performance issues plagued console releases of the original Dark Souls for PlayStation 3 and the Xbox 360 version.
+At the same time, an entirely different set of problems hit the PC version due to the developers’ inexperience with PC ports.
 The remastered version will, luckily, fix all those performance issues.

-Furthermore, the graphics engine has also been updated to feature sharper textures, denser and better-looking particle effects, as well as more realistic lighting.
-However, no new assets will be included.
+Furthermore, the graphics engine was also updated to feature sharper textures, denser and better-looking particle effects, and more realistic lighting.
+However, no new assets have been included.

-The only truly significant gameplay improvements are in the multiplayer department.
+The only genuinely significant gameplay improvements are to be found in the multiplayer department.